 WHAT IS SIM SWAP?

-What is common here is that the victim is a mobile subscriber who is under the impression that his/her data is safe with the mobile operator and communication with the retail channel is secure.
-While in many cases, consumers are exposing themselves for certain security issues though unsafe surfing the web or providing personal details to a stranger, with SIM swap an individual is not in a position to protect him/herself.
+What is common here is that the victim is a mobile subscriber who is under the impression that their data is safe with the mobile operator and communication with the retail channel is secure.
+While in many cases, consumers are exposing themselves for certain security issues though unsafe surfing the web or providing personal details to a stranger, with SIM swap an individual is not in a position to protect themselves.
 The only place where protection can be implemented is with the mobile operator and eventually an organization providing service to the consumer.

 WHAT THE MOBILE OPERATOR CAN DO.

 As it is clear from the mechanics of SIM swap, fraudsters are often using fake IDs.
 The same methods used by criminals in the case of so-called subscription fraud or subscription never pay fraud, where a criminal would use fake IDs to obtain an expensive subscription or get a premium phone without paying the installments.

 Clearly, this type of fraud cannot be prevented by an employee of a retail store.
 Moreover, in some cases some of the individuals they might be part of a criminal chain and therefore a manual check cannot be trusted.

 However, an efficient anti-fraud system that in real-time prevents Subscription fraud or SIM swap attempt is quite feasible.
 Using supervised Machine Learning algorithms, it is possible to achieve 99% detection accuracy for the SIM swap or subscription fraud detection.
 The check can be performed real-time and when guarded by proper procedures any internal fraud can be prevented as well.